Staying Safe While Walking

 - Park in a well lit area, where you are familiar with the surrounding streets

-- If you have questions about parking, or think your vehicle has been towed, refer to Parking Services for help
+- If you have questions about parking, or think your vehicle has been towed, refer to Transportation and Parking Services for help

 Chittenden Unit for Special Investigations